-Noel Pabillo Mariano is a storyteller & community arts activist.
-He is the editor of the anthology Press Start & Game On: Voices On Gaming and he is the author of the chapbook, A Girl Named Hemingway (Eight Point Star Press) His poetry has appeared in or is forthcoming in Connotation Press, Redactions, Silverado Quarterly Review, Red Riverstones, and elsewhere.
-His work has been anthologized in Kuwento for Lost Things (Carayan Press), Here is a Pen: an Anthology of West Coast Kundiman Poets (Achiote Press) and Poetry Assignments: The Book (Sage Hill Press).
+Noel Pabillo Mariano is a storyteller & community activist.
+They’re the editor of the anthology Press Start & Game On: Voices On Gaming and the author of the chapbooks, A Girl Named Hemingway (Eight Point Star Press) and Dispatches from the Mushroom Kingdom (Hyacinth Girl Press).
+Their poetry has appeared in or is forthcoming in Connotation Press, Redactions, Silverado Quarterly Review, Red Riverstones, and elsewhere.
+Noel’s work has been anthologized in Kuwento for Lost Things (Carayan Press), Here is a Pen: an Anthology of West Coast Kundiman Poets (Achiote Press) and Poetry Assignments: The Book (Sage Hill Press).

-His academic research focuses on participatory media & communities, queer theory, counter-culture & media, community building and advocacy, rhetoric on place (eg. diasporic communities and the concept of ‘home’) and the literature of myth and folklore.
-He is a Kundiman Fellow and a two time recipient of the Maxwell H. Gluck Fellowship for the Arts.
-He’s also a 4 time Milwaukee Moth Storyslam champion (Only in Milwaukee, Home, Hunger, & Last Minute).
+Their academic research focuses on participatory media & communities, counter-culture & media, community building and advocacy, rhetoric on place (eg. diasporic communities and the concept of ‘home’) and the literature of myth and folklore.
+They’re a Kundiman Fellow and a two time recipient of the Maxwell H. Gluck Fellowship for the Arts.
+Noel’s also a 4 time Moth Storyslam winner and was formerly the Assistant Producer for the Milwaukee shows.

-He’s a lover of (most) things geek-related, serving as an organizer of UW-Milwaukee’s Geek Week.
-He also helped with developing the first national LGBT+ Gaming Conference, GX and served as one of the founding editors of TheGaymers, a game review blog.
-He enjoys running, watching baseball, cooking, reading graphic novels/comic books, and refinishing furniture.
-He lives in Milwaukee, WI with his partner and their insanely mischievous cat, Yuko.
+They’re a lover of (most) things geek-related, serving as an organizer of UW-Milwaukee’s Geek Week.
+They also helped with developing the first national LGBT+ Gaming Conference, GX and served as one of the founding editors of TheGaymers, a game review blog.
+They enjoy running, watching baseball, cooking, reading graphic novels/comic books, and refinishing furniture.
+Noel lives in West Chester, PA with their partner & two mouthy mischievous cats, Yuko and Kiwi.